 Aggregate Generation Resources, such as wind and solar, should be represented by a single equivalent aggregate model per registered Resource (i.e. allowed aggregation) and include a representation for the collector impedance and pad-mount transformer.
 All dynamic control systems should be modeled (generator, exciter, governor, power system stabilizer, automatic voltage regulator, power plant controller, voltage and frequency protection, etc. as applicable).

+PSCAD models are not required to be aggregated to match resource registration.
+However, PSS/E and TSAT models must match registration.

 Simulations should be run for a minimum of 20 seconds and show that the facility response has stabilized.